Sumera222/Random-Quote-Generator/README.md

-Random_quote_generator
+# Random_quote_generator
-Random Quote Generator App using HTML, CSS and JavaScript
+This repo generates some Quotes using HTML, CSS and JavaScript softwares.

-This repo is for Random Quote Generator App.

-Tools
--HTML, CSS, JavaScript (for coding and implementation on UI)

--VS Code (as Editor)

--Browser (as runtime environment)

-How to run code in this repo?
-Clone the repo locally
+# Live Link: